Jer1911/Portfolio/PYTHON/README.txt

                   bothered.
 That said, this is a good example of my problem- solving skills, and probably worth a look.

+photoducket - That moment when a client informed me that photobucket was holding
+              their old photos hostage, I said "I got this.
+Hold my beer."

 simple_encoder - I'm pretty sure I was bored one day...